-''' int v_accept(int socket, struct in_addr node); / read on an open socket (RECEIVE in the RFC) return num bytes read or negative number on failure or 0 on eof Note: you are not expected to implement non-blocking reads.
-All reads should return at least one data byte unless failure or eof occurs./ int v_read(int socket, unsigned char buf, uint32_t nbyte); / write on an open socket (SEND in the RFC) return num bytes written or negative number on failure Note: you are not expected to implement non-blocking writes.
-Writes should block until all bytes are in the send buffer/ int v_write(int socket, const unsigned char buf, uint32_t nbyte); / shutdown an open socket.
-If type is 1, close the writing part of \setminus the socket (CLOSE call in the RFC.
-This should send a FIN, etc.)\setminus If 2 is specified, close the reading part (no equivalent in the RFC; \setminus v read calls should just fail, and the window size should not grow any \setminus more).
+''' You may choose to implement a blocking connect or non-blocking connect Some possible failures : EAGAIN, ECONNREFUSED, ENETUNREACH, ETIMEDOUT / int v_connect(struct in_addr addr, uint16_t port); / accept a requested connection from the listening socket's connection queue returns new socket handle on success or negative number on failure if node is not null, it should fill node with the new connection's address accept is REQUIRED to block when there is no awaiting connection Some possible failures: EBADF, EINVAL, ENOMEM / int v_accept(int socket, struct in_addr node); / read on an open socket (RECEIVE in the RFC) return num bytes read or negative number on failure or 0 on eof and shutdown_read nbyte = 0 should return 0 as well read is REQUIRED to block when there is no available data All reads should return at least one data byte unless failure or eof occurs Some possible failures : EBADF, EINVAL / int v_read(int socket, void buf, size_t nbyte); / write on an open socket (SEND in the RFC) return num bytes written or negative number on failure nbyte = 0 should return 0 as well write is REQUIRED to block until all bytes are in the send buffer Some possible failures : EBADF, EINVAL, EPIPE / int v_write(int socket, const void buf, size_t nbyte); / shutdown an connection.
+If type is 1, close the writing part of the socket (CLOSE call in the RFC.
+This should send a FIN, etc.) If 2 is specified, close the reading part (no equivalent in the RFC; v_read calls should return 0, and the window size should not grow any more).
 If 3 is specified, do both.
-The socket is not invalidated.\setminus returns 0 on success, or negative number on failure \\ If the writing part is closed, any data not yet ACKed should still be retransmitted. / int v_shutdown(int socket, int type); / Invalidate this socket, making the underlying connection inaccessible to any of these API functions.
+The socket is NOT invalidated. returns 0 on success, or negative number on failure If the writing part is closed, any data not yet ACKed should still be retransmitted.
+Some possible failures : EBAF, EINVAL, ENOTCONN / int v_shutdown(int socket, int type); / Invalidate this socket, making the underlying connection inaccessible to ANY of these API functions.
 If the writing part of the socket has not been shutdown yet, then do so.
-The connection shouldn't be terminated, though; any data not yet ACKed should still be retransmitted. / '''
+The connection shouldn't be terminated, though; any data not yet ACKed should still be retransmitted.
+Some possible failures : EBADF / int v_close(int socket); '''